 Giving computer programming a go virtually bears no cons.
 You won't need to become the new Bill Gates nor found a tech startup to reap the rewards of your efforts.
 Each step you take brings you closer to this fascinating world, greatly increasing your value in the eyes of your current or potential employers and expanding your opportunities in the future.

 Want to give programming a shot?
-Our Intro to Programming with Python course is the same one we teach at Harvard!
-Read more about it here.
+Read more about our Intro to Programming with Python course.